olin/studentgovernment/honorcode.md

 I will be receptive to change, supportive of innovation, and willing to take risks for the benefit of the community.
 ### 3.5 Do Something
-I strive to be an active advocate for the wellbeing of my community.
+I will strive to be an active advocate for the wellbeing of my community.
 I will seek to understand and then act on issues I perceive around me that are specific to both Olin and beyond.
 I will engage in open, self-reflective discussion with my peers and support them in their efforts to do the same.